chopfitzroy/dotfiles-experiment/README.md

 If you want to do this yourself the URL you will need is below, note `%s` refers to the search term placeholder.

+In the future I would like to explore doing something like [this](https://eseth.org/2020/devdocs-cli.html) for a more terminal centric workflow.

 ```
 https://devdocs.io/#q=%s
 ```